Battle of the browsers: Edge vs. Chrome vs. Firefox vs. Opera vs. Vivaldi

 Picking a web browser isn’t like picking an operating system or a mobile phone ecosystem — jumping into Mac OS or Windows, iOS or Android, your choices are mutually exclusive.
 Pick one, and you can’t pick the other unless you get a new device or go through the trouble of booting Windows on a Mac.
-Browsers are comparatively easy, by the time you finish reading this paragraph, you could download each major browser on the market today — and you should.
+Browsers are comparatively easy.
+By the time you finish reading this paragraph, you could download each major browser on the market today — and there is no reason not to.

 Really.
 You can read all the stats, benchmarks, and speed tests, but the right browser for you is the one that feels right.
 The one that provides everything you want, where you want it.
-So if you’re curious about one you should just go give it a try.

 If you’re still undecided, or if you’re in the early stages of browser-curiosity, read on.
-Here, we’ve broken down the best browsers on the market today and boiled them down to their bare bones.
+We’ve broken down the best browsers on the market today and boiled them down to their bare bones.

 The best browser: Google Chrome